Homemade pomade skips the parabens, formaldehyde, and fragrance of commercial pomades. Just a simple, natural, non-greasy hair texturizer!

-- Beeswax helps make this pomade less greasy and gives it a nice firm hold.
+This helps make this homemade pomade less greasy and gives it a nice firm hold.
 If you find that you need more hold, simply add one more tablespoon of beeswax to the mixture.
 If you need less hold remove one-half tablespoon from the recipe.

-- Coconut oil not only conditions hair but helps repair it.
+This not only conditions hair but helps repair it.
 Plus it fights dandruff!
 One of my favorite things about coconut oil is that it will be soft and pliable in your hands, but will harden back up on your hair.
-It’s melting point is 76°F. This helps to cut down on the greasy feeling but will leave your hair shiny and soft.
+Its melting point is 76°F. This helps to cut down on the greasy feeling but will leave your hair shiny and soft.

 Don’t have the time or desire to make your own?
 If you really want a good, natural pomade, but just can’t make it yourself, DIY Natural recommends checking out the all-natural (for real!) pomade from this company.

-- Add coconut oil and stir until melted.
+Add the coconut oil and stir until melted.

-- Allow mixture to cool slightly while continuing to stir.
+Allow the mixture to cool slightly while continuing to stir.

 Variations for this Hair Texturizer